Why Port Arthur in Tasmania is so Fascinating

 The 3 Capes Track – 4 days / 3 nights

 The Three Capes hiking trail is one of the most popular multi-day walks in Tasmania.
 The spectacular coastal scenery on the Tasman Peninsula draws walkers from all over Australia and around the world.
 The track is 48 kilometres long, well-maintained and the grade is easy to medium.

 Tasmanian National Park Rangers check up on the walkers each night and are available to give help and advice.
 This makes the Three Capes Track a great option for solo female travellers and for families who like to get out into the wilderness.
 You can sleep in eco-cabins along the trail (for a fee) and it’s also possible to camp at basic campsites near Fortescue Bay.
-An advantage of hiking with Tasmanian National Parks is the accommodation in well-equipped cabins.
-There are kitchen facilities and there’s even an outdoor shower at one of the huts and you can leave the cooking gear and tent behind.
-My backpack still weighed around 13 kilograms even without the extra gear.

 I can highly recommend hiking the Three Capes trail.
-The coastal scenery was stunning, the bush was in flower (in December) and the eco-cabins were surprisingly warm and comfortable.
+The coastal scenery is stunning, the bush was in flower (in December) and the eco-cabins were surprisingly warm and comfortable.
 I loved discovering the majestic Australian wilderness.
 I felt safe on this multi-day hike and made a lot of friends along the way.

 Click here for more information.